 Choosing seeds for winter sowing is easy once you know what to look for.
-There are tons of seeds that will work, but there are also many that will not.
-In this post, I will show you exactly how to figure out which types of seeds to use for winter sowing.
+There are tons that will work, but there are also many that will not.
+In this post, I will show you exactly how to figure out the best ones to use, and the types to avoid.

-The reason this question is so important is because you can’t use every type of seed with the winter sowing method.
-Some types of seeds work great, but others will only rot.
+The reason it is so important to choose the right type of seed to use for winter sowing is because some will work great, while others will only rot.

-But don’t worry, you just have to understand a few simple things in order to get it right.
+But don’t worry, you just have to understand a few simple things to get it right.
 I’m going to break it all down for you below.

 How To Choose The Best Seeds For Winter Sowing

-Generally speaking, perennial seeds, cold weather vegetables, as well as hardy annual flowers and herbs will work great with winter sowing.
+Generally speaking, perennial seeds, and cold weather vegetables, as well as hardy annual flowers and herbs will work great for winter sowing.

 - “self sowing”